Please direct any questions or inquiries to YouthProtection@Rotary6900.org or 678.653.5166

 Don’t tell anyone about the allegation other than those who need to know.
 Be careful to protect the rights of both the victim and the accused during the investigation.

-District 6900 maintains the privacy (as distinct from confidentiality) of any accused person by enforcing the following procedures:
+District 6900 will strive to maintain the privacy (as distinct from confidentiality) of any accused person.

 5. Follow through.

 A district officer must inform RI of the allegation within 72 hours and provide ongoing status reports.

 District 6900 will ensure that the program participant’s parents or legal guardians have been notified and offer the young person an independent, non-Rotarian counselor to represent his or her interests.

 If law enforcement agencies will not investigate, or if the investigation is inconclusive, the district governor will appoint a district review committee to coordinate an independent review to ensure that district youth protection policies were followed, confirm that youth safety was the highest priority, and determine any necessary modifications to district procedures.
 This review is not responsible for determining the validity of any allegations; that can only be done by youth protection agency personnel or trained law enforcement professionals.

 If law enforcement has found the allegations to be noncriminal, the district governor is responsible for contacting the alleged offender.
 The district governor may delegate this task to a district youth protection officer or district review committee.